radical-lab/pln/readme.md

 * connect to irc
 * join the channel
 * transfer your cartridge through a file hosting service like pastebin; as long as they do not mess with the formatting (no syntax highlighting) it should be generalised to any file hosting service
+	* your cartridge should be blank; only containing npc configurations
 * your rpg journey begins in a pm

 ## supported languages